O3N: Omnidirectional Open-Vocabulary Occupancy Prediction for Embodied Intelligent Robotics: Experiments

-\textbf{Implementation Details.} Our proposed method is transferable to any occupancy network.
+Our proposed method is not tied to any specific architecture and can be readily adapted to various occupancy prediction networks that incorporate visual inputs.
 We assess its generality by applying it to two representative models: MonoScene~\cite{cao2022monoscene} and SGN~\cite{mei2024sgn}, keeping the parameters consistent with each original model.
 Among them, MonoScene~\cite{cao2022monoscene} achieves the best performance and is therefore selected as the primary body of our method.
-To ensure a fair comparison, we adopt the parameter configuration of MonoScene~\cite{cao2022monoscene}, in line with OVO~\cite{tan2023ovo}.
+To ensure a fair comparison, we adopt the parameter configuration of MonoScene~\cite{cao2022monoscene}, in line with OVO~\cite{tan2023ovo}, and adjust the weight decay coefficient from $1{\times}10^{-4}$ to $1{\times}10^{-3}$ to mitigate overfitting.
 The model is trained for $25$ epochs on $4$ NVIDIA RTX 3090 GPUs with a total batch size of $4$.
-All additional implementation details and hyperparameters are provided in the supplementary material.
+In the PSM module, the cylindrical voxels with a shape of ($R{:}32$, $P{:}90$, $Z{:}8$), representing ($r$, $\theta$, $z$) in polar coordinates, and the depths of P-SMamba are set to $2$ and $4$.
+The distillation module consists of $4$ convolution layers that align voxel features to $512$ dimensions.
+We utilize the text encoder from CLIP~\cite{radford2021learning} to extract textual features, with an embedding dimension of $512$; in addition, following LSeg~\cite{li2022language}, we extract high-resolution pixel-level image features $\mathbf{f}_{seg}$.
+The hyperparameters $d_{o}$, $\alpha$, $\lambda$, and $\beta$ are set to $128$, $0.9$, $1.0$, and $0.1$, respectively.